daleao/sdv/Modular Gameplay Overhaul/Modules/Arsenal/README.md

 Swords are now split between **offensive** and **defensive** archetypes.
 Defensive swwords retain the parry special move, while offensive swords gain a new stabbing thrust move.
 This move allows quick repositioning and also grants invincibility frames.

 To improve the defensive parry move, parry damage is increased by 10% for every defense point.
 This adds offensive value to the defense stat itself and makes defensive builds more viable.
-Note that the introduction of weapon combos also adds to the value of a defensive move.
+Note that the introduction of weapon combos also adds to the value of a defensive move (you need to protect yourself during combo downtime).

 Lastly, there is also the option to make the club smash attack more immersive, after all a ground-shaking smash attack should do critical damage to all enemies underground, and should not do any damage at all to enemies in the air.